sarahkor/doar-mail/README.md

 | [Security & Validation](https://github.com/meshybb/Create-our-Gmail/wiki/Security-&-Validation) | JWT, input rules & best practices      |
 | [Wiki Home](https://github.com/meshybb/Create-our-Gmail/wiki/Home)                              | The Doar project overview page                  |

-*if you cannot see the wiki, there is a wiki folder in the project in create-our-gmail/wiki that contains the same wiki pages
+*if you cannot see the wiki, there is a wiki folder under the project root (create-our-gmail/wiki) that contains the same wiki pages

 ## Pick branch
 - Go to [main](https://github.com/meshybb/Create-our-Gmail) for Exercise 5